-This is a review of the Furiden Steam Hair Straightener/Flat Iron.
+This is our Furiden Steam Hair Straightener Review.

 With 15 years of experience as a hairstylist, I know the ins and outs of keeping hair healthy while using hot tools.
 I’ve had troubled locks myself because of excessive heat styling and I’ve learned my lesson.
 I hope to help you avoid the pitfalls of hairstyling and find the best products for your hair texture and lifestyle.